artefactory/choice-learn/docs/paper/paper.md

 ## Memory usage: a case study

 We provide numerical examples of memory usage to showcase the efficiency of the *FeaturesStorage*.
 Consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*n_locations, n_locations*).
 Each row of the dataset refers to one of the locations.
-In \ref{fig:xps} (a), we compare the memory usage for different dataset sizes and \*n_locations* set to 10 and 100.
+In Figure \ref{fig:xps} (a), we compare the memory usage for different dataset sizes and \*n_locations* set to 10 and 100.
 We find that `Choice-Learn` can save several orders of magnitude in memory usage.

 We conduct a similar experiment experiment on the ICDM 2013 Expedia dataset [@Expedia:2013].
 We compare four data handling methods: pandas.DataFrames [@pandas:2020] in long and wide format, often used in choice modeling packages, as well as Torch-Choice and `Choice-Learn`.
 Following the preprocessing of the dataset as described by [@Aouad:2023], four features are represented as one-hot values.
-The results, obtained by varying the sample size, are reported in \ref{fig:xps} (b).
+The results, obtained by varying the sample size, are reported in Figure \ref{fig:xps} (b).

 Finally, we observe similar performance gains in terms of memory management on a proprietary dataset in brick-and-mortar retailing.
 It consists of the aggregation of more than 4 million purchases over 5 years in over 600 retail Konzum supermarkets in Croatia.
 Focusing  on the *coffee* subcategory, the dataset specifies, for each purchase, which of the 63 products were available, their prices, as well as a one-hot representation of the store.
-The numerical results are presented in \ref{fig:xps} (c) and (d).
+The numerical results are presented in Figure \ref{fig:xps} (c) and (d).

 ## Customized choice models
 We provide an example of the custom model definition with the following formulation of utility for an alternative $i$ with features $x_i$ considered by a customer with features $z$: